Scrivito/scrivito-neoletter-form-widgets/readme.md

 The `Form` Widget has specific validation requirements:

-- The widget should not be placed inside another form.
+- The widget cannot be placed into another Form widget.
 - The form ID must be a 32-character hexadecimal value.

 ## Form Step Widget